begavett/residual-reserve/README.md

     ## 5    -0.254  0.0891      0.0589      0.560 1.31  -0.515 -0.82386
     ## 6    -0.703 -0.7278      0.8372      1.205 1.38  -0.230 -0.00634

+Note that some rows have missing values in the `memr_lm` column, but non-missing data in the `memr_sem` column.
+The SEM approach is more flexible with missing data handling, and, unlike the `lm` approach, does not require complete data to estimate a person’s residual.

 ## Comparison of Approaches

 ``` r